 Assessment of groundwater PCB data collected up-gradient of the known Kaiser groundwater contamination indicates the potential for a significant groundwater loading source independent of the Kaiser remediation (LimnoTech, 2016f)

-Homolog-specific mass balance analyses conducted with the 2015 and 2016 synoptic river survey data indicate the potential presence of a significant groundwater PCB loading source entering the river downstream of the Trent Avenue Bridge (LimnoTech, 2016d).
+Homolog-specific mass balance analyses conducted with the 2015 and 2016 synoptic river survey data indicate the potential presence of a groundwater PCB loading source entering the river downstream of the Trent Avenue Bridge (LimnoTech, 2016d).

 Cleanup targets for many TCP sites are based on levels necessary to protect groundwater as a drinking water supply (adjusted for the Practical Quantitation Limit), and are not necessarily protective of river water quality standards.
-For example, the groundwater cleanup target concentration at the City Parcel site (0.1 ug/l) is approximately 600 times higher than the river water quality standard of 170 pg/l.
+For example, the groundwater cleanup target concentration at the City Parcel and GE sites (0.1 ug/L) is approximately 600 times higher than the river water quality standard of 170 pg/l.
 Given that sites that have received No Further Action (NFA) designation may still contain groundwater PCB concentrations orders of magnitude higher than safe river concentrations, these sites have the potential to contribute to water quality standard violations in the Spokane River.
 Marti and Maggi (2015) identified 23 TCP sites with confirmed releases of PCBs to soil and/or groundwater that may merit further investigation in terms of potential to contribute problematic levels of PCBs to the Spokane River.
+There is also an EPA Superfund site consisting of a former oil recycling facility in Kootenai County, Idaho, near Rathdrum, where PCBs were a contaminant.
+Post-removal (1991) concentrations of PCBs (Aroclor 1260) in surface soil samples were generally non-detect, but there was one detection at 0.075 mg/kg.

-Because these additional sites have the potential to cause or contribute to PCB impairment of the Spokane River, it is important to: 1) Determine whether they have the potential to be significant contributors of PCBs, and 2) Develop a plan for remediation for any source determined to be a potential contributor.
+Because these additional sites have the potential to cause or contribute to PCB impairment of the Spokane River, it is important to: 1) Determine whether they have the potential to be significant contributors of PCBs, and 2) Develop a plan for additional follow-up actions related to any source determined to be a potential contributor.

 5.14.1 Actions

-The Task Force will implement the following three-step process to identify of sites of concern for contaminated groundwater:
+The Task Force will implement the following three-step process to identify sites of concern for contaminated groundwater:

 Mine existing data